-To monitor the power-on sequence during boot, see the next section "Monitoring Power On" on page 15.
+To monitor the power-on sequence during boot, see the next section "Monitoring Power On", the -uvpower option must be included.

 Monitoring Power On

 Establish another connection to the SMN or CMC and use the uvcon command to open a system console and monitor the system boot process.
 Use the following steps: